Latter-day Saint Missionaries in the Guatemala Earthquake of 1976

 Everyone scrambled to safety, except for Elder Daniel Choc who was crushed by a four-foot section of brick and cement.
 Elder Warnock gave him artificial respiration while he was rushed to a nearby school that had been converted into a hospital.
 But the Lord soon called him home.

-We put his dear body in a pickup truck, and Elder Boyce Lines, Elder D Warnock, and I took him to Patzicía.
+We put his dear body in a pickup truck, and Elder Boyce Lines, Elder D Warnock, Elder Julio Salazar, and I took him to Patzicía.
 The branch president Pablo Choc, Daniel’s father, was at the Patzicía church when we arrived.
-President Choc had experienced nearly the tests of Job, but remained strong and true.
-He is one of the most noble, dignified, and humble men I know.
-He and his wife had given birth to ten children, and she was expecting her eleventh when she was killed in the earthquake.
+President Choc had experienced nearly the tests of Job but remained strong and true.
+He and his wife had given birth to ten children, and she was expecting her eleventh when she died in the earthquake.
 Pablo was then left with six living children.

 I can only imagine the feelings of a father who sent his son on a mission and then lost his wife and 3 children in the earthquake.
 I can only image the faith it took for him to be strong for his family—and for all the other members of the branch, who also lost family.
 Then I can only imagine the agony two months later, when he lost his missionary son in this accident.